Matteo Rossi (politician)

-Matteo Rossi (born 9 July 1986) is a Sammarinese politician and former footballer who is a Captain Regent in office since 1 October 2025 along with Lorenzo Bugli.
+Matteo Rossi (born 9 July 1986) is a Sammarinese politician and former footballer who is a Captain Regent in office from 1 October 2025 to 1 April 2026 along with Lorenzo Bugli.
 He is a member of the Party of Socialists and Democrats (PSD) and previously played football for FC Domagnano, SP Tre Penne and SC Faetano.

 Biography

 Rossi was born on 9 July 1986.
 He attended the University of Bologna in Italy, where he graduated in 2011 with a degree in communication sciences.
 He has two children.
 Rossi has played footballer as a midfielder.
 He played for FC Domagnano from 2005 to 2007, for SP Tre Penne from 2007 to 2016, and for SC Faetano from 2016 to 2017.
 As a member of SP Tre Penne, he was a member of two championship teams in 2012 and 2013 and won a federal trophy.
 Rossi has appeared in matches in the UEFA Champions League and the UEFA Europa League.
 He has played for the San Marino national under-19 football team and the San Marino national under-21 football team.
 Rossi is also a sports journalist and a member of the San Marino Sports Press Association.

 Rossi became a member of the Party of Socialists and Democrats (PSD) in 2012 and has served as the group's president.
 He won election to the Grand and General Council in 2019 and won re-election in 2024.
 He is the PSD Council Group Leader and a member of the San Marino delegation to the Inter-Parliamentary Union.
 In August 2025, Rossi was nominated by his party to serve as one of the next Captains Regent, for the term from 1 October 2025 to 1 April 2026, serving alongside Lorenzo Bugli of the Sammarinese Christian Democratic Party.